 - the power to compel the production of information and documents,

 - to enter premises occupied or used by a Commonwealth agency,

 - to issue notices to persons to attend before the IGIS to answer questions relevant to the inquiry, and

 - to administer an oath or affirmation when taking such evidence.

-Information on completed inquiries are included in the IGIS annual report.
+Information on completed inquiries and preliminary inquiries are included in the IGIS annual report.